-Rowen stood there stunned for a moment.
-His skin was tingly all over like his whole body had fallen asleep.
-While he had been standing in Mia's well lit living room with his friends only a second ago, now he was in some place dark and quiet.
+Rowen stood in stunned silence.
+His skin tingled all over like his whole body had fallen asleep.
+While he had been standing in Mia's well lit living room with his friends only a second before, he now was in some place dark and quiet.
 And he was all alone.

-The entire area looked old and worn down; dusty and empty.
-He was in some sort of building, the room gutted out as if renovated or abandoned.
-All was still and Rowen held his breath in the stillness.
+He was in some sort of building.
+Weak light leaked in from dirty windows, allowing him to barely see the area around him.
+The room gutted out as if in the middle of renovations or construction, the skeleton of the building exposed in parts.
+All was still and Rowen held his breath in the silence.
 He wasn't expecting this.
 He wasn't expecting to end up all alone in the darkness.
 Where was he?
 His instincts told him not to move, not to make a sound until he knew.
-His ears strained in the silence, listening for any kind of evidence to confirm or deny that he was alone.
-If he was indeed alone, where were his friends?
+His ears strained in the silence, listening for any kind of evidence to confirm or deny that he was the only one here.
+If he was indeed alone, then where were his friends?
 And what happened to Kayura?

 Rowen's suspicions were founded even more when the figure's eyes began to glow eery red and Rowen knew he was dealing with something not quite human and probably not friendly.

 The creature raised its hand and another red light glittered in the darkness.
 It flitted around the room to rest on Rowen's chest, over his heart.

 The second Rowen realized what it was, his gut sank with a nauseous feeling.